The center of our body is called tantien or dantian in China and Hara in Japan.

 When you are connected and centered all your body organizes itself around it, it transforms your posture and your presence.

-And it is the root for the flower to open at the heart level, your chest can be wide open because it has something strong to
+And it is the root for the flower to open at the heart level, your chest can be wide open because it has something strong to lean on.

 Since it is your gravity center, it connects you to all gravity centers in the universe.